Geometric and analytic structures on metric spaces homeomorphic to a manifold: Introduction

-One of our primary motivations for studying the existence question above comes from applications to Poincar\'e inequalities.
-These are of vital importance in the field of analysis on metric spaces, and many aspects of first order calculus have been developed in the setting of doubling metric measure spaces supporting a Poincar\'e inequality, see for example \cite{Cheeger-diff-Lip-1999, Hajlasz-Koskela-1995, Heinonen-Koskela-qc-Acta-1998, Heinonen-Koskela-Shanmugalingam-Tyson-2015}.
-We use our main existence theorem together with a solution of Plateau's problem in injective metric spaces, to prove a relative isoperimetric inequality in Ahlfors $n$-regular, linearly locally contractible metric spaces homeomorphic to a closed, oriented \(n\)-manifold, which in turn implies a Poincar\'e inequality.
-This yields a conceptually simple and short proof of a deep theorem of Semmes \cite{semmes-1996} asserting the validity of a Poincar\'e inequality in such metric spaces.
-When the underlying space is sufficiently smooth (and the existence of a current trivial), the idea of proof for an isoperimetric inequality goes back to Gromov, see \cite[Remark B.20]{semmes-1996}.
+Poincar\'e inequalities are of vital importance in the field of analysis on metric spaces, and many aspects of first order calculus have been developed in the setting of doubling metric measure spaces supporting such inequalities, see for example \cite{Cheeger-diff-Lip-1999, Hajlasz-Koskela-1995, Heinonen-Koskela-qc-Acta-1998, Heinonen-Koskela-Shanmugalingam-Tyson-2015}.
+We use our main existence results to prove a relative isoperimetric inequality in metric \(n\)-manifolds that are Ahlfors $n$-regular and linearly locally contractible; see Theorem~\ref{thm:relative-isoperimetric-inequality}.
+It is well-known that such a result implies a Poincar\'e inequality.
+This yields a conceptually simple and short proof of a deep theorem of Semmes \cite{semmes-1996}.

+Lipschitz-volume rigidity results are generalizations of the following statement regarding closed, oriented, Riemannian manifolds \(X\) and \(Y\) of the same dimension.
+If \(X\) and \(Y\) have the same volume, then any \(1\)-Lipschitz map of degree one from \(X\) to \(Y\) is an isometric homeomorphism, see \cite{besson-1995, burago--1995, burago-2010}.
+Our existence theorems, combined with Z\"ust's recent work \cite{Zuest-23}, directly yield a Lipschitz-volume rigidity theorem for metric manifolds; see Theorem~\ref{thm:Lipschitz-Volume-rigidity}.
+When restricted to orientable metric surfaces this recovers a recent result of \cite{Meier-Ntalampekos-23}.